ArtezGDA/Tool-Assignment/Luc/README.md

 ### Concept & Sketch

 Type in two places on Earth via the browser.
-Both places have one fixed color and X/Y position.
-The distance and longitude determine the angle and stroke width.
+Both places have a fixed color and X/Y position.
+The distance and longitude respectively determine the stroke width and angle.

 ### Prototype